 One of the things we've always done on my product team is to buffer out at least 5% or 10% of our product roadmap for these kinds of updates.
 It commonly happens that platforms do get updated.
 By ensuring that we buffer certain engineering bandwidth, we make sure that this is taken care of.

-Priya: One thing I want say is that many times organizations are just tasked to build ecosystems and marketplaces.
+POne thing I want say is that many times organizations are just tasked to build ecosystems and marketplaces.
 In the earlier days, building those marketplaces was a tricky time.
 Even though the success of building those ecosystems or building that app is defined by the number of apps in that marketplace, it's important as an organization to stay on high-value and strategic integration.

 So bottom line, what I'm recommending is to go deeper in building a best interest integration instead of going broader in terms of number of apps, which might be subpar in terms of the integration quality.
 Most organizations do not give importance to user research.
 I feel it's very, very important, especially user research, competitive analysis, and understanding the market segment and which users you actually are targeting.
 Having that research early in the product life cycle helps make sure we don't waste time, money or resources in the later stages.